justanr/marshmallow-annotations/docs/quickstart.rst

     that has a forward reference to either itself or a class not yet defined, it will fail when used with ``marshmallow-annotations``.

-    For these classes, it is recommended to not use this library with them unless you are using 3.6.5+.
+    For these classes, it is recommended to not use forward declarations with this library unless you are using 3.6.5+.

-    Additionally, ``marshmallow-annotations`` does not currently handle
-    forward references properly either and it is recommended to manually map these fields when used.

 ***************